 For those not familiar with the concept, serializing is transforming your data into a request output format such as JSON or XML and deserialization the other way around.

-For a project, a big retailer in Switzerland, Michelle used the familiar JMS serializer.
+For a big retailer in Switzerland, Michelle used the familiar JMS serializer.
 This turned out to be a bottleneck in their application for years as they experienced performance issues.
 Michelle explained the road towards their solution which resulted in a 55% overall performance gain.

 A lot of solutions were tried: JMS, Symfony serializer, Better serializer and lots of other PHP serializers.
 All of them are great libraries, but none of them showed any improvements.
 By that time the team accepted to live with this performance hit until a new GoLang developer joined.

 He worked on a solution in GoLang: Sheriff.
 The first results were very promising.
 To reuse the current JMS annotations Liip created a library for generating Go structs using Sheriff out of PHP models.
 And at last, to make things work with the PHP application, Goridge was used.
 Goridge allows you to call Go service methods from PHP.